-D = Pregnancy checks for WOCBP to be performed prior to all MRIs following local MRI practices and guidelines regardless of treatment status.
+D = Pregnancy checks for WOCBP to be performed prior to all MRIs for participants randomised into Analysis Stage 1, following local MRI practices and guidelines regardless of treatment status.
 At follow up visits when no MRI performed, clinical discretion should be exercised if a pregnancy test is required for WOCBP prior to dispensing.